Natural Sciences

 Junior planner

-As part of the ERASMUS + program, agreements have been made with Danish, Spanish, French and Romanian universities for students enrolled in the Bachelor's Degree in Natural Sciences.
-During the study period abroad the students can attend courses and take the related exams, and carry out research for the degree thesis.
-Students admitted to the mobility program must submit a study plan proposal that includes the training activities they plan to carry out abroad.
-The number of CFU of the proposed plan must, as far as possible, correspond to what the student would acquire in an equivalent period of time at his university.
-The proposed activities, chosen as part of the host university's educational activities, must be consistent with the educational project of the degree course.
-The study plan must be submitted for approval to the Erasmus Commission of the Collegio Didattico Interdipartimentale.
-The Commission may ask the student to integrate the program of an exam taken in the host university with an interview to be carried out in the University of Milano on an agreed supplementary program.
-At the end of the mobility program, in compliance with the University guidelines, the exams passed in the approved study plan will be recorded in the student's career with the original name of the course in the host foreign university, and their ECTS converted into CFU and the vote expressed in thirtieths.
+As part of the ERASMUS+ program for study, agreements have been made with universities in several countries, including Spain, France, Denmark, the Netherlands, Germany, the Czech Republic and Romania, for students enrolled in the Bachelor of Science in Natural Sciences.
+The study period abroad can be used to take courses and related exams, and to conduct research activities for the purpose of the dissertation.
+The student admitted to the mobility program must submit a proposed study plan that includes the educational activities he or she plans to carry out abroad.
+The number of CFUs in the proposed plan should, as far as possible, correspond to that which the student would acquire in an equivalent period of time at his or her own university.
+The proposed activities, chosen within the framework of the educational activities of the host University, should be consistent with the educational project of the Degree Course.
+The proposed plan must be submitted to the Erasmus Commission of the Interdepartmental Teaching College for approval.
+The Commission may ask the student, where deficiencies are found in core courses, to supplement the syllabus of an examination taken at the host university with a colloquium to be conducted at his or her own university on an agreed supplementary syllabus.

 Attendance to didactic activitites including laboratories, field activities, internships which provide credits, is compulsory.